iterative/dvc.org/static/docs/command-reference/run.md

   command is non-deterministic (meaning it produces different outputs from the same list of inputs).

-- `--remove-outs` - it removes stage outputs before executing the command.
+- `--remove-outs` - DEPRECATED - remove stage outputs before executing the command.
 If `--no-exec` specified outputs are removed anyway.
-This option is enabled by default and deprecated.
 See `dvc remove` as well for more details.
+This is the default behavior.

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created, and an entry is added to `.dvc/state`, while nothing is added to the cache.
 (The